What's a Lifetime Mortgage?

 Nationwide Building Society no longer offers new lifetime mortgages, but existing plan-holders may switch or borrow more.

-To choose the best lifetime mortgage provider, you could use our quick checklist as a starting point before comparing providers in more detail.
+To choose the best provider for you, you could use our quick checklist as a starting point before comparing providers in more detail.

 - Assess your individual needs and circumstances.
 This includes the amount of money you wish to release, how you want to receive it, and whether you want the flexibility to make repayments.